-Workout Clothes for a 60 Year-Old Woman
+Workout Clothes for Older Women

 There’s nothing worse than trying to get in your best workout and being constantly sidetracked by underwear and workout clothes that don’t fit properly.
 Been there, done that.
 As my husband used to say, it ain’t no fun.